karthikeyasoma/DevRev-Backend-Flight-Booking-System/README.md

 # DevRev-Backend-Flight-Booking-System
 The task was to create a web application for flight ticket booking with backend functionalities (CRUD Operations).
-A console-based application would work, but submissions with a very basic UI would be given extra marks.

 ## Type of Users